liujie290/csc591-capstone/README.md

 output: if an iteration count is not provided, we output the clusters &lt;medioid&gt;: &lt;member_1&gt; &lt;member_2&gt;...

 if an iteration count IS provided, we provide a histogram of how many times a congressman was a medioid.
-Only those with non-zero values are listed.
+Only those with non-zero values are listed.<br>
 &lt;medioid&gt;: &lt;count&gt;

 K: the number of clusters

 download_data.py
-downloads congress vote data
+downloads congress vote data<br>
 python download_data.py (house|senate) &lt;start&gt; &lt;end&gt; &lt;output&gt;

 specify which house you want to download, the range of sessions you wish to include (inclusive), as well as the output file.
 Output is of the form above intended to be slurped by clusters.py